apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

 }
 ```

-Last but not least, once you get your own decoder, please add it to the
+Last but not least, once you get your own decoder please [add it to the
-classpath by packaging it in a JAR file and putting the JAR file in the `lib`
-directory.
-Otherwise Apache ActiveMQ Artemis will fail to load it!
+classpath](using-server.md#adding-runtime-dependencies) otherwise the broker will fail to load it!